Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Dynamical Lie Algebras for GM-QAOAs

-The following theorem characterizes the maximal possible dimension of the commutant for DLAs associated with QAOA circuits generated by a given problem Hamiltonian and initial state, and shows that this maximal dimension is attained for the corresponding Grover-mixer QAOA.
+It follows from Theorem \ref{ContainmentThm} that the commutant of any DLA associated with a QAOA circuit for a given problem Hamiltonian and initial state is contained in the commutant of the corresponding Grover-mixer QAOA.